kanopi/service-solr/README.md

 | 7.x-1.11 |          |          | ✓        |
 | 7.x-1.10 |          |          | ✓        |

 ## Configuration overrides

 Configuration overrides can be added to a Docksal project codebase.

-Put configuration files into `.docksal/etc/solr/conf` to override the predefined configuration
+Put configuration files into `.docksal/etc/solr/conf` to override the predefined configuration.